Auroratide/auroratide.com/content/posts/what-html-tag-do-you-use-for-sarcasm/content.md

 Well, there are dozens upon dozens of HTML tags, and _none_ of them are specifically for sarcasm.
 How perfect 🙃

 The one tag that comes the closest is the `<i>` tag.
-It has many uses, one of being used for text that is in an <q cite="https://html.spec.whatwg.org/#the-i-element">alternate voice or mood</q>.
+It has many uses, one of them being used for text that is in an <q cite="https://html.spec.whatwg.org/#the-i-element">alternate voice or mood</q>.
 In a way, sarcasm _is_ a different mood from the rest of the text, so lacking an alternative...

 ```html
 <i class="sarcasm">That was perfect.</i>